 If you listen to the software developers, they complain about wrong skills evaluated during the interviews.
 Therefore, we’re trying to isolate the software development skills from anything else.
 As a result, we currently use a simple pattern of hiring software developers.
 First, we interview the developers with proper skills and pick several of them.
-Then we give them a test assignments that can be accomplished in a week or two.
+Then we give them a test assignment that can be accomplished in a week or two.

 We give the real tasks of a real product, not artificial test assignments.
 The probation period is also paid at the common rate.
 We won’t work for free, so we can’t expect that from the prospective developers.

-This procedure may seem quite pricey for start-up, but it is cheaper than a recruiting agency, and it’s the money spent well.
+This procedure may seem quite pricey for a start-up, but it is cheaper than a recruiting agency, and it’s the money spent well.
 Meanwhile, there are no hard feelings on the candidates’ part: not only get they paid, but also they can figure out if our project is enjoyable.